Anonymous2716/IMV/README.md

 The Copy Options uses SHA-1 checksum verification after copying to `destinationFile` and before `sourcefile` deletion. and if they do not match the source file will be kept and an Error message will be shown.
 Also most of the information should be printed in stdout also a logfile in the given log directory.

-This Application catches all the possible Exceptions at runtime and will show a `JOptionPane` with error message.
+This application is designed to capture any potential exceptions that occur during runtime.
+In the event of an exception, it will display an error message using a `JOptionPane`.

 I wrote this Application for personal Use.
 Its not perfect but usable.